Chief of the General Staff (Czech Republic)

 The Chief of the General Staff (Náčelník Generálního štábu) is the highest-ranking and most senior military officer of the Armed Forces of the Czech Republic.
-He is appointed by the President of the Czech Republic, who is the commander-in-chief.
-The current Chief of the General Staff is Major General Karel Řehka.
+He is appointed by the president of the Czech Republic, who is the commander-in-chief.
+The current chief of the general staff is Army General Karel Řehka.

 List of officeholders

 For period from 1919 to 1992, see Chief of the General Staff of Czechoslovakia.